vadimsj/redland-renovations/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://
+The live link can be found here - https://vadimsj.github.io/redland-renovations

 ## Credits

 ### Content

-- The text for the Home page was taken from
+- Text for the Home page was taken from
 - Instructions on how to implement ... on the ... page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)